 Apply to all applies the size and position values only to the group of slides into which the synchronized video was imported.
 These values do not apply to other instances of the video in the project (other synchronized video groups).

-Use synchronized videos when you want the video to play in synchronisation with the slide contents.
-For other purposes, use the FLV file or F4V object, where user gets to control the video (for example, play or pause the video).
+Use synchronized videos when you want the video to play in synchronization with the slide contents.
+For other purposes, use the FLV file or F4V object, where the user gets to control the video (for example, play or pause the video).

 Ensure that the videos have sufficient keyframes.
 The recommended keyframe interval is at least one keyframe in every 2 secs.

 You can use Adobe Media Encoder (AME) to increase the keyframe interval if necessary.
 For a 30-fps video, configure the keyframe-distance to be 60 (frames) in AME (or any other tool of your preference).

 Ensure that the videos have optimal bit-rates so that viewers’ experience is good.
 Else, many ‘loading...’ messages are displayed to the users.